 Harwood Summits are retreats for change leaders working to solve community problems and improve public life.
 They are hosted by Rich Harwood and can be structured anywhere from a day to a full weekend retreat.

-They are based on a National Summit we have held every year since 2007.
-The 2016 Summit was March 11-13 in Charleston, SC.
-Stay tuned for next year's dates!
+They are based on an annual Summit we have held every year since 2007.
+The 2017 Summit will be September 7-9 in Washington, DC.
+Check out the details here!

 The Summit is meant to help leaders trying to solve community problems and improve public life get greater clarity on issues standing in the way of progress.
 It's also a space to better connect and rejuvenate.
 At Summits, we don’t produce reports or other products out of the event.